How to Edit Videos

 14. Click Share & Embed.

 - Embed on your site: The most common way folks share their videos is to embed them on their blogs or websites - learn how.
 Here, you can make some customizations to this embed code.
 Then you just grab that code and easily drop it into your blog or website.
 Depending on your content management systems, there may be a different way to embed code into your site.
+If you'd like a quote under your video, opt to Embed Video Card.

 - You can opt to Share to Twitter, Facebook, or LinkedIn.
 If you tag VocalVideo on your social media channel or send us any notes, we can amplify your social account on ours!